georgeonalo/deploy-a-nodejs-app-on-aws/README.md

-# Deploy a node-mysql-crud-app on aws
+# Deploy a nodejs-mysql crud app on aws

 In this project, i deployed a nodejs-mysql soccer app on aws.
 This app allows players to add/input their details like, position, name, username and photo in a database.